muratk3n/thirdwave/en/README.md

 ---

-They sell portable monitors too, plugs right into RPi.. so even notebook for daily work can be replaced.
-Rpi, keyb, monitor, all seperate, seperately replaceable.
+They sell portable monitors, plugs right into RPi..
+Even notebook for daily work can be replaced... 🤔 Rpi, keyb, monitor, all seperate, seperately replaceable.

 ---